Large deviation bounds for the Airy point process: Approximation of the Airy point process by the Gaussian -ensemble

-In this section, we show exponential decay of eigenfunctions of Gaussian $\beta$ ensembles $H_{\beta,n}$.
-The main strategy is to give a discrete analogue of the previous argument for $H_{\beta}$.
-The result is recorded in the following proposition.
+In this subsection, we show exponential decay of the top eigenvectors of $H_{\beta,n}$, the Gaussian $\beta$-ensemble of size $n$ (recall Section \ref{Sect.n2}).
+The main result is the following proposition, the proof of which uses a discrete analogue of the argument in Section \ref{sec:3.1} (but with a more delicate analysis).
+Recall from Section \ref{Sect.n2} that for each $j\in[n]$, $g_j\in\mathbb{R}^n$ is the normalized eigenvector of $H_{\beta,n}$ that corresponds to the $j$th largest eigenvalue $\lambda_j^{(n)}$.